nathany/vagrant-gopher/README.md

 Use `vagrant ssh linux`, `vagrant ssh bsd`, or `vagrant ssh solaris` to login and look around, or run a single command like `vagrant ssh linux -c 'go version'`.

 You will likely need to change directories.
-[CDPATH][] is configured for the major source code hosts to save a few keystrokes, eg.
+[CDPATH][] is configured for GitHub to save a few keystrokes, e.g.

 ```bash
 vagrant ssh linux -c 'cd fsnotify/fsnotify; go test ./...'